-Using a coaching approach offers a non-threatening, non-invasive process; we do not engage in soul searching, probing questions.
+Coaching is a non-threatening, non-invasive process; we do not engage in soul searching, probing questions.
 It is a safe course of action, and you will not harm the other person if you follow the basic principles of coaching, namely that you are working from their agenda and that they know what is best for them and have all the internal resources to achieve what they want.
 Coaching is an interdependent relationship: the other person is not solely dependent upon you.